kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/jaeger.md

 provides a native Kubernetes solution to deploy Tempo easily in your system.

-After installing the Tempo Operator in your cluster, you can create a new Tempo instance with the following CRD:
+After installing the Tempo Operator in your cluster, you can create a new Tempo instance with the following CR:

 ```yaml
 kubectl create namespace tempo